ignasbud/SemanticLocalisation/README.md

 #### Blender files

-- [SceneCity Small] The blender file for SceneCity Small map can be downloaded from [here](http://rpg.ifi.uzh.ch/fov.html).
+- **SceneCity Small** - The blender file for SceneCity Small map can be downloaded from [here](http://rpg.ifi.uzh.ch/fov.html).
 You can find more details about it in the work of Zhang et al [2].
 Note that the original camera trajectory sampled at every 10 frames (300 out of 3000) was used for test sequence.
-- [SceneCity Small - Missing Buildings] - To be provided.
+- **SceneCity Small - Missing Buildings** - To be provided.
-- [SceneCity Large] - To be provided.
+- **SceneCity Large** - To be provided.

 #### Camera Trajectories